MIAMI CAR ACCIDENT ATTORNEY

 For as long as crash data has been collected, the overall numbers of car accidents had been declining over time.
 This was the case until just a few years ago, when the numbers started going up.
 Cars are being made safer every year with crash avoidance technology and safety features for vehicle occupants, so why is the frequency of car crashes increasing?
 The most likely answer is the rise in distracted driving due to cell phones, smartphones, social media and in-vehicle infotainment systems which pull drivers’ attention away from the road and the task of safe driving.
 Meanwhile, other car accident risk factors such as speeding and drunk driving have remained steady.
 Cars are being made safer, but negligent driving behavior is getting worse.

 Criminal laws and public safety campaigns can only do so much to change driver behavior.
 Sometimes it takes hitting negligent drivers in the pocketbook to get their attention.
 Civil negligence claims not only provide accident victims with precious financial resources to compensate them for their medical expenses, lost income and pain and suffering, but large insurance settlements and jury verdicts can also hold individual drivers accountable and deter other drivers from engaging in risky driving behaviors.
-At the Law Offices of Brandon L. Chase, attorney Brandon Chase pursues these twin aims of justice and compensation through skilled and aggressive representation in car accident claims in Miami, South Florida and statewide.
-Get answers to questions about Florida car accidents below, and contact the Law Offices of Brandon L. Chase for immediate assistance after a crash.
+At Chase Justice Injury Attorneys, attorney Brandon Chase pursues these twin aims of justice and compensation through skilled and aggressive representation in car accident claims in Miami, South Florida and statewide.
+Get answers to questions about Florida car accidents below, and contact Chase Justice Injury Attorneys for immediate assistance after a crash.

 What does no-fault insurance cover in a Florida car accident?

 No-fault insurance can help out significantly after a crash, but it cannot fully compensate a car accident injury victim.
 No-fault personal injury protection (PIP) covers: